arnavdeore/Tableau-Desktop-practice/README.md

 # Tableau Dashboard Introduction

-  - Tableau Desktop is a powerful data visualization tool used to create interactive and shareable dashboards.
+  - Tableau Desktop is a powerful data visualization tool for creating interactive and shareable dashboards.
 These dashboards provide actionable insights from data in an easily understandable format.
     This guide provides an introduction to creating a practiced dashboard in Tableau Desktop.
 Tableau Desktop is a powerful data visualization tool that allows users to connect to various data sources, perform data analysis, and create interactive and shareable dashboards.
 It is widely used for business intelligence and data analytics due to its user-friendly interface and robust capabilities.
 ---

 ## Features
 Tableau is a powerful data visualization tool that converts raw data into an understandable format.
+These features make Tableau a versatile and powerful tool for business intelligence and data analysis.
 Here are some of its key features:
  1. Data Blending: Allows users to blend data from multiple sources without complex scripting.
  2. Real-time Data Analysis: Supports real-time data analytics, enabling immediate insights from live data sources.
  3. User-Friendly Interface: Intuitive drag-and-drop interface to create visualizations easily without programming knowledge.